Department of Homeland Security

 |---|---|

-Working at USCIS is rated below average by 34 employees, across various culture dimensions.
-USCIS employees rate Perks And Benefits highest among all categories, and think that Professional Development and Team have the most room for improvement, putting USCIS’s culture in the Bottom 15% compared to similar sized companies on Comparably and in the Bottom 15% compared to other companies in Washington, DC.
+Working at USCIS is rated below average by 36 employees, across various culture dimensions.
+USCIS employees rate Perks And Benefits highest among all categories, and think that Team and Work Culture have the most room for improvement, putting USCIS’s culture in the Bottom 15% compared to similar sized companies on Comparably and in the Bottom 15% compared to other companies in Washington, DC.
 See below in detail how working at USCIS was rated by employees.

 Overall Company Culture at USCIS is rated D